awsdocs/aws-cloudhsm-user-guide/doc_source/ksp-library-install.md

-# Verify the KSP and CNG Providers for Windows<a name="ksp-library-install"></a>
+# Verifying the KSP and CNG Providers for Windows<a name="ksp-library-install"></a>

 The KSP and CNG providers are installed when you install the Windows AWS CloudHSM client\.
-You can install the client by following the steps at [Install the client \(Windows\)](install-and-configure-client-win.md)\.
+You can install the client by following the steps at [Install the client \(Windows\)](kmu-install-and-configure-client-win.md)\.

 ## Configure and run the Windows AWS CloudHSM client<a name="ksp-configure-client-windows"></a>